 We rely on third party contract manufacturers for the sourcing of parts, the assembly of our controllers and the manufacturing of the garments used with our systems.
-We conduct final assembly of the garments used with our lymphedema products, perform quality assurance and ship our products from our facility in Minneapolis, Minnesota.
+We conduct final assembly of the garments used with our products, perform quality assurance and ship our products from our facility in Minneapolis, Minnesota.
 The AffloVest device continued to be manufactured and shipped by IBC on our behalf pursuant to a Transition Services Agreement through April 30, 2022.
-We will be manufacturing and shipping the AffloVest device going forward.
+On May 1, 2022, we began manufacturing and shipping the AffloVest device from our Minnesota-based facility.

 To date, our supply chain has not been materially impacted by COVID-19.
 We continue to receive our product on time and believe that we have enough safety stock to meet our short and mid-term demand.
-However, we cannot assure you that our supply chain will not be materially impacted in the future.
+However, we cannot assure you that our supply chain will not be materially impacted in the future or that we will be able to meet any increased demand.